Glavo/kala-compress/README.md

 All methods that accept encoding represented by `String` have been removed, please use the `Charset` instead.

+All methods that accept `java.util.Date` have been removed, please use the `java.nio.file.attribute.FileTime` instead.

 Since Security Manager will be removed from JDK in the future, Kala Compress no longer use it.
 For more details, see [JEP 411: Deprecate the Security Manager for Removal](https://openjdk.java.net/jeps/411).